moothes/SALOD/README.md

 python train.py basnet --loss=bsid --lw=0.3,0.1,0.5,0.2
 # loss = 0.3 * bce_loss + 0.1 * ssim_loss + 0.5 * iou_loss + 0.2 * dice_loss
 ```

+# Update Log
+2022/10/17:
+* Use ```timm``` library for more backbones.
+* Code update.

+2022/08/09:
+* Remove loss.py for each method.
+The loss functions are defined in config.py now.
+* Weights are uploaded to Baidu Disk.

+2022/08/09:
+* Update the trend figure.
+* New model: SCFNet (ECCV 2022).

+2022/06/14:
+* Add performance trend figure.
+* New model: EDN (TIP 2022).

+2022/05/25:
+* In the previous versions, we found that images with large salient regions get 0 ave-F scores, and thus we obtain lower ave-F scores than their original paper.
+Now, we fix this bug by adding a round function before evaluating.

+2022/05/15:
+* New models: F3Net (AAAI 2020), LDF (CVPR 2020), GateNet (ECCV 2020), PFSNet (AAAI 20221), CTDNet (ACM MM 2021).
+More models for SOD and COD tasks are coming soon.
+* New dataset: training on COD task is available now.
+* Training strategy update.
+We notice that training strategy is very important for achieving SOTA performance.
+A new strategy factory is added to /base/strategy.py.

 Thanks for citing our work
 ```xml